Parallelism of stable traces: Alternative proof of Theorem

-\proof From Proposition~\ref{prop:stable} it follows that for every graph $G$, which admits a $d$-stable trace, $\delta(G) > d$.
-Since every edge of a parallel double trace is used twice in the same direction, input and output degree of a parallel double trace $W$ would not match at the vertex of odd degree, which is absurd.
+\proof Assume first that the graph $G$ admits a parallel $d$-stable trace.
+From Proposition~\ref{prop:stable} it follows that $\delta(G) > d$ for every graph $G$ that admits a $d$-stable trace.
+Assume that there exists an vertex $v$ of odd degree in $G$.
+Since every edge of a parallel double trace is used twice in the same direction, input and output degree of a parallel double trace $W$ would not match at $v$, which is absurd.
+Therefore it follows that $G$ is Eulerian and $\delta(G) > d$.

 For the converse assume that graph $G$ is Eulerian and $\delta(G) > d$.
-We can also assume that $\delta(G)$ is an even number.
-Furthermore, since for parallel $1$-stable traces and $2$-stable traces theorem follows from Proposition~\ref{prp:parallel} and Theorem~\ref{thm:parallel}, respectively, we can assume that $d \geq 3$.
-Denote a graph obtained from $G$ by replacing every vertex $v$ of degree $d_G(v) > 4$ with $(d_G(v)-2)/2$ new vertices, connected into a path $P_v$, as describe in the proof of Theorem~\ref{thm:parallel}, with $G'$.
-Additionally, connect two endvertices of $P_v$ with three different neighbors of $v$ and each inner vertex of $P_v$ with two different remaining neighbors, so that each of the vertices from $N(v)$ is connected to exactly one vertex in $P_v$.
+Since $G$ is Eulerian, $\delta(G)$ is an even number.
+Furthermore, since for parallel $1$-stable traces and $2$-stable traces the theorem follows from Proposition~\ref{prp:parallel} and Theorem~\ref{thm:parallel}, respectively, we can assume that $d \geq 3$.
+Let $G'$ be a graph obtained from $G$ by replacing every vertex $v$ of degree $d_G(v) > 4$ with $(d_G(v)-2)/2$ new vertices, connected into a path $P_v$ and additionally connecting two endvertices of $P_v$ with three different neighbors of $v$ and each inner vertex of $P_v$ with two different remaining neighbors, so that each of the vertices from $N(v)$ is connected to exactly one vertex in $P_v$.
 It is not difficult to see that $G'$ is a $4$-regular graph and therefore by Theorem~\ref{thm:parallel} admits a parallel $2$-stable trace $W'$.
 Construct a parallel double trace $W$ in $G$ from $W'$ as follows.
 We start in an arbitrary vertex of $G'$ and follow $W'$.
 Let $a'=xy$ be an arc of $W'$ that we are currently traversing on our walk along $W'$.
 If for every $v$, $d_G(v) > 4$, $x,y \notin V(P_v)$, then we put $xy$ into $W$ so that the order of arcs from $W'$ is preserved.
 If for some $v$, $d_G(v) > 4$, $x \in P_v$ or $y \in P_v$, we replace $a'$ with $vy$ or $xv$, respectively.
 Finally, occurrences of the arcs with both endvertices contained in some $P_v$ are ignored in $W$.